rng-guy/NFSMWBartender/README.md

 &nbsp;

 The "Advanced" feature set **fixes three bugs / issues**:
-* non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer blocked in races,
+* non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer disabled in races,
 * early Strategy despawns or cancellations no longer stall the game from making new requests, and
 * the engagement count shown above the pursuit board now (accurately) counts chasing cops only.